Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we present the first multi-material deformable simulator that supports coupling and fracturing of heterogeneous materials and reinforcement learning, and the first real-world reusable multi-material cutting testbed modeled after the chicken shoulder.
 We use learning-based approach to tackle 6 DoF multi-material cutting tasks and achieve successful zero-shot transfer to both our physical testbed and real chicken shoulders.
 While our approach has demonstrated necessary adaptivity and transferability, it still has certain limitations for future extension.
 First, we have not tried our approach on more diverse bone shapes.
 Second, we rely on normalization and discretization of the force signal for sim2real transfer.
-Future research could consider cutting tasks with more arbitrary trajectory and more diverse bone shapes.
+We need to collect force data in advance and find the maximum value for manual normalization.
+Future research could consider cutting tasks with more arbitrary trajectory and more diverse bone shapes, especially more anatomically correct bone geometry.
 Other sim2real transfer techniques, such as Rapid Motor Adaptation can be applied to automatically adapt the trained policy to cutting tasks of different materials.
+Besides, we can improve the fidelity of our multi-material deformable simulator and even include more evaluation metrics for the multi-material cutting task.